 The only circumstance in which I can see Andra expressing disapproval would be if one of the boys' wives were cheating on them.
 Because that's a slur on their honor and he would not abide that.

 As far as Akilah goes, no one who moves in highly placed circles in Harad is ignorant of who Andrahar is-he's pretty much a legend at this point.
 She would indeed accept him as Adrahil's son and probably be both cautious and respectful in the extreme as regarded her conduct towards him.
 I think in time that she would relax a bit, particularly when she saw how he and Amrothos got along.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter three two four one as a four place number.
+In the field marked validation number, enter eight four seven six as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved

 Stories & Other Content © The Respective Authors - All Rights Reserved

 Software & Design © 2003 - 2014 Michael G Kellner All Rights Reserved